mvrp21/overleaf/README.md

 1. If the user does not exist in the Overleaf DB it is created with a random password.
 2. If the user exists, the login continues as it normally would.

-> [!question]
-> > Does that mean that if I reset my password after creating a user with the OpenID login I can log in with both methods?
+> Does that mean that if I reset my password after creating a user with the OpenID login I can log in with both methods?

->
-> Yes.
+Yes.

 ### Using OpenID Connect